0xAX/linux-insides/interrupts/interrupts-3.md

 #define ORIG_RAX	15*8
 ```

 The `ORIG_RAX` will contain error code of an exception, [IRQ](http://en.wikipedia.org/wiki/Interrupt_request_%28PC_architecture%29) number on a hardware interrupt and system call number on [system call](http://en.wikipedia.org/wiki/System_call) entry.
-In the next step we can see thr `ALLOC_PT_GPREGS_ON_STACK` macro which allocates space for the 15 general purpose registers on the stack:
+In the next step we can see the `ALLOC_PT_GPREGS_ON_STACK` macro which allocates space for the 15 general purpose registers on the stack:

 ```assembly
 .macro ALLOC_PT_GPREGS_ON_STACK addskip=0